 As a high school senior, Tia Jolie competed for and won an appointment to the U.S. Air Force Academy through Michigan’s Senator Donald Riegle.
 In 1981, she graduated with honors and all A’s as salutatorian (2nd of 409 students) from Lee M. Thurston High School in Redford, Michigan.
 Ten days later, she reported for Basic Cadet Training for the U.S. Air Force Academy in Colorado Springs, Colorado, and spent the next four years earning the right to fulfill her dream of being a military aviator.

 Early in her flying career, Tia Jolie was hand-picked to fly critical White House support operations and quickly became proficient in air/land, air drop and aerial refueling missions.
 Her work involved flying worldwide in support of U.S. Operations stateside and abroad.
 In less than three years, she visited almost 50 countries, missing only the continents of Antarctica and Australia.
 In 1989, she became a C-141 Aircraft Commander as a First Lieutenant, ahead of her peers.
-Tia Jolie also tested for and received her civilian pilot’s license to fly multi-engine airplanes in instrument conditions without restriction.
+Tia Jolie also tested for and received her civilian pilot’s license to fly multi-engine airplanes in instrument conditions.

 About the same time, she wanted to increase the amount of time she spent with her young family, so she accepted an opportunity to become an Instructor Pilot in the Air Force’s supersonic trainer, the T-38A Talon.
 By the end of the year, she moved her family to Reese Air Force Base in Lubbock, Texas.
 During this tour, now Captain Tia Jolie Phillips served as an Assistant Flight Commander, a Flight Safety Officer, and Squadron Training Officer.
 Later, she was to become one of only two pilots certified to fly in ejection seat-equipped aircraft with the audio-visual equipment required to produce In-Flight Training Programs for the base.